DataDog/dd-trace-java/docs/reactor/README.md

 # Reactor with dd-trace-java

 This project shows basic examples of manual tracing with reactor and the datadog java tracer.
-The examples are provided in the form of Junit tests.
-Manual tracing is achieved using the opentelemetry APIs.
+The examples are provided in the form of JUnit tests.
+Manual tracing is achieved using the OpenTelemetry APIs.

 ## Get started

-The project is configured to run with a JDK 17 and Apache maven.
+The project is configured to run with a JDK 17 and Apache Maven.
 To get started on a command line, just type `mvn test`.
 It will generate and log traces in a json format on the console.